top of page

 Guidelines vs. Rules

 Some people take these compositional guidelines as unbreakable rules.
-That is definitely not the case.
+That is not the case.
 There are no rules per se in any form of art.
 The following list is a list of guidelines that one should be aware of and have in mind before starting his path in photography.
 They are there because, throughout the centuries of visual Arts, artists observed that they work as visual aids to guide the viewer's eyes across the image while looking beautiful at the same time.
 All of these can be bent or broken, but you must know what it is you are breaking before you do it.

 Light

-I will start by talking a little bit about light, which in fact is the only subject in a photographic image.
+I will start by talking a little bit about light, which is the only subject in a photographic image.
 Photography comes from the Greek words Phos (light) and Graphe (writing), so the definition of the word is writing with light.
 Whatever we do, we need to consider the lighting configuration of the image.
 Photographically speaking, there are never any actual subjects in front of us.
 The world is obscure, and only light makes us able to see it.
 We should therefore treat our composition as a set of objects (forms) that block the light in different ways.
 We must master seeing the world as light, shadows, reflections, diffusions, and deflections.
 We might find a scene interesting in front of us, but no matter what that scene is, there is no photographic interest in it, if it appears within a poor lighting configuration.

 No scene is worth photographing if in the wrong lighting configuration